Quick & Easy Spicy Crab Sushi Bake Cupcakes

 To bring these sushi bake cupcakes to life, here’s what you’ll need:

-- A touch of sesame oil, low sodium soy sauce, and lime juice for depth and balance.
+• Sesame oil, soy sauce, and lime juice for depth.

-- A pinch of chili powder if you love a little extra heat.
+• A pinch of chili powder if you want more heat.

-- Short grain rice, lightly seasoned with vinegar, sugar, and salt to mimic traditional sushi rice.
+• Short-grain rice, seasoned with vinegar, sugar, and salt like sushi rice.

-- A drizzle of eel sauce (or teriyaki sauce) for that sweet-salty finish.
+• A drizzle of eel sauce or teriyaki sauce for a sweet-salty touch.

 Just mix your seafood and sauces in one bowl, then spoon it onto a layer of rice.
 I often finish mine with a swirl of sauce right before serving.
 Every bite is packed with flavor, texture, and comfort.
 It’s a dish I return to again and again—simple to make, easy to love, and endlessly customizable.